Here are our tips and suggestions for the maintenance of your cashmere garments.

 - Cashmere loves water

-For a good hand wash: wash by hand in warm water with a delicate quality detergent.
-Leave it to soak for about 15-30 minutes.
-Press the head with a light “massage”, do not twist or rub.
+For a good hand wash: hand wash in warm water with a mild quality detergent.
+Leave to soak for about 15-30 minutes.
+Press the garment with a light “massage”, do not twist or rub.
 Rinse with clean water at the same temperature as the wash.

 - And after washing?

-Centrifuge in the washing machine at low rpm, dry flat, do not hang.
-If you want, when it is almost dry put the head 2 minutes in the dryer at low temperature, manually remove the excess fiber (pilling phenomenon) with a soft brush or the appropriate comb.
+Centrifuge in the washing machine at low revs, dries lying flat, do not hang.
+If you want, when it is almost dry put the head 2 minutes in the dryer at low temperature, manually remove the excess fiber (pilling phenomenon) with a soft brush or with the special comb.

 - What is pilling?

-In the first stages of using a pure cashmere garment, a superficial excess of fiber called “pilling” can occur.
-Pilling is that particular process that leads to the formation of small irregular dots of fibers called “pills”.
+In the early stages of using a pure cashmere garment, a superficial surplus of fiber commonly called “pilling” may occur.
+Pilling is that particular process that leads to the formation of small irregular pellets of fibers called “pills”.

-These pellets are formed by rubbing or friction mechanisms, and are not to be considered a sign of lower quality of cashmere, but a natural consequence of use.
-After two or three washes the excess hair will disperse to make room for the “heart” of the fiber.
-You can manually remove the excess fiber with the help of a soft brush or the appropriate comb.
+These pellets are formed due to rubbing or friction mechanisms, and are not to be considered a sign of lower quality of cashmere, but a natural consequence of use.
+After two or three washes the excess hair will disperse to leave room for the “heart” of the fiber.
+You can manually remove the excess fiber with the help of a soft brush or with the special comb.

 - A couple of suggestions ...